McDegens-DAO/mcburn-js/README.md

 # mcburn-js

-A javascript example calling the mcburn cNFT burner program.
+Example javascript functions for interacting with the **mcburn** cNFT burner program for Solana.

 # ATTN!

-This repo is derived from working code however it does not work out of the box given the wallet "provider" is undefined.
+This repo is not production ready out of the box.

 # Program